 PhD Candidate, the University of Texas at Austin

 Magnetless Circulators Based on Linear Time-Varying Circuits, 2015-Present

-The realization of high-performance magnetless circulators is crucial to enable full-duplex communication which would revolutionize the wireless industry for it doubles the capacity of the entire EM spectrum compared to currently deployed TDD and FDD systems in addition to offering many benefits at the network and physical layer levels.
+The realization of high-performance magnetless circulators is crucial to enable full-duplex communication which would revolutionize the wireless industry for it doubles the capacity of the entire EM spectrum and offers many benefits at the network and physical layer levels compared to currently deployed TDD and FDD systems.
 These three-port non-reciprocal components not only can provide the first critical 20-30 dB of the total required self-interference cancellation, thus significantly relaxing the design of the following layers of isolation based on mixed-signal and DSP techniques, but they also permit the use of a single antenna for both the TX and the RX nodes while maintaining an aggregated insertion loss less than 3 dB.
 Since 2015, I have been leading the efforts in Prof. Andrea Alu's research group at the University of Texas at Austin to develop magnetless circulators (and other non-reciprocal components) based on linear time-varying circuits.
 Our efforts since then have led to many new discoveries, gaining the interest of several companies, funding agencies, and research groups at top-tier universities.
 These efforts are summarized as follows:

 - Single-Ended STM-AM Circulators

 In this project, we developed two entirely-new magnetless circulator circuits from basic physics to optimal implementation at radio frequencies.
 These circuits are based on connecting three bandpass or bandstop resonators in either a wye or a delta topology, respectively, and modulating their natural oscillation frequencies with signals having the same frequency and amplitude but their phases increase by 120 deg in a particular direction.
 Such modulation scheme provides a preferred sense of precession for the rotating modes supported by the resonant network, thus lifting their degeneracy and allowing them to destructively interfere at one port and sum up at the other in a cyclic-rotating fashion, which yields the operation of a circulator.
 The experimental validation of the bandstop/delta, or delta for short, topology resulted in the first watt-level magnetless circulator thus enhancing the power handling of such components by orders of magnitude compared to previous works.

 - Differential STM-AM Circulators